microsoft/ApplicationInsights-Android/README.md

 ## <a name="1"></a> 1.
 Release Notes

-* [BUGFIX] Fixed bug where new user was created instead of loaded existing user from preferences
+* [BUGFIX] Fixed bug where new user was created instead of loaded existing user from preferences.
+* [BUGFIX] Fixed `NotSerializableException` when using the `track(ITelemetry)`-method.
 * Updated contract files
+* Deprecated track(..)-methods to align our API with other SDKs.
-* Removed previously deprecated `LifecycleTracking`
+* Removed previously deprecated methods to set a custom `userID`
 * Small cleanups

 See [here](https://github.com/Microsoft/ApplicationInsights-Android/releases) for release notes of previous versions